You are currently viewing Attention screenwriters, the book is better than the movie

 You have to read the book

 Life is full of screenwriters who tell us what life should look like.
 Buy this product and life will be fabulous.
 Read this book and follow the instructions for a better career.
 Take this course and you’ll make millions.
 We’ve all fallen for it at one time or another.
-The screenwriters want us to pay for the ticket to see the movie, but if we would read the Book, we’d get all the details.
+The screenwriters want us to pay for the ticket to see the movie.
+However, if we would read the Book, we’d get all the details.

 Made for relevance